Why men should donate blood

 At the moment, two thirds of new donors are women and a third are men.
 It only takes 5 to 10 minutes to fill a blood bag.

 To get started as a blood donor you just need to sign up and book an appointment.

 You will find out your blood type at your first donation.
 Find out why some types are in high demand.

 Don’t worry if you can’t find an appointment straightway - book one further in the future instead.

-Our 23 largest donor centres have the most blood donation slots, and many are open at the weekend.
+Our 25 permanent donor centres have the most blood donation slots, and many are open at the weekend.

 People need blood all year round so your donation will still save lives, even if it's a few months in the future.

 Can I give blood? - search for advice

 There are various rules in place to make sure giving blood is safe for donors and people who have transfusions.
 Below are some of the common things that may affect whether you can give blood.
 Search for other health and lifestyle factors or call us on 0300 123 23 23 for advice.